fubar2/toolfactory-galaxy-server/README.md

 The ToolFactory configuration completes but the container continues to run, providing a service described in detail below.

-## Specific security disclosures
+## Security disclosures

 If you use the ToolFactory for ordinary scripts, it will work without endangering the Appliance.
 The details below explain how this is possible.

-The mechansims used will not affecting your work unless you write tools that use any of the methods described below.
+The mechanisms used will not affecting your work unless you write tools that use the methods described below.
 If you do, please be mindful that it is possible to damage the appliance by writing to the wrong places.
 Normal Galaxy security restrictions are removed to different degrees by these techniques.
 They are extremely powerful and generalisable but also a risk if anyone hostile can access the server.
 Best to ensure that your Appliance is not exposed on the public internet.